ONSdigital/census-envoy-proxy-rate-limiter-cucumber/README.md

 Mock Client and Mock Limiter

     Mock CLient
     The MockClient class in this project replaces the real RateLimiterClient and can be switched on using (export USE_MOCK_CLIENT=TRUE)
     This enables the developer to "test the tests".
 It returns actual results based on what the real limiter would provide without having to spin services up.
+    Posts to this are held inside hashmaps with a date/time stamp of day+hour.
+There's a method which allows the dev to roll it forward to the next hour.
+    It actually does this by pushing all held transactions back an hour giving the effect of aging them.

     Mock Limiter
     I have created a branch in the project https://github.com/ONSdigital/census-int-mock-envoy-limiter called Andy Test Branch